Clamp-o-Tron/KSP-More-Fuels/README.md

 A: Questions I Imagine Would Be Frequently Asked Questions But Nobody Has Said These Yet.

 Q: How do I download?\
-A: Spacedock link and forum link incoming.
-Check for releases here too!
+A: We're still in beta, so you'll have to grab a prerelease from GitHub instead of Spacedock.

 Dependencies:\
 B9PartSwitch\
 ModuleManager\
 CommunityResourcePack

-Supports (As of 1.0):\
+Supports (As of 0.1):\
 Bluedog Design Bureau\
 Shuttle Orbiter Construction Kit + reDIRECT\
 Stock\